 Last, it’s important to maximize space and preserve other large items in your garage by hanging them up for the winter.
 The reason we prefer hanging methods is because winter weather will lead your car tires to track in mud and moisture throughout the season.
 Allowing that moisture to affect things like bike tires can cause those items to depreciate more quickly.
 Hanging bikes, putting bins of items on shelves, and generally picking things up off the garage floor to avoid temperature changes and collecting dust will all help those things last.
 As far as your car goes, maximize storage by placing a string and tennis ball to hang from the ceiling.
 It’s a commonly tried-and-true way to assure your car does not run into other objects in the garage and control how much room is left around your vehicle for storage.

-As you prep your garage’s interior for this winter, be sure to give our team at Above the Rest garage doors a call if you have questions or want to set up a pre-season garage door repair or inspection.
+As you prep your garage’s interior for this winter, be sure to give our team at North Metro Garage a call if you have questions or want to set up a pre-season garage door repair or inspection.
 Our job is to help you get the most function out of your garage door over it’s lifetime, and we’re always up for the job.